DPBandA/job-management-tracking-system/doc/Development/Financial Administration/Financial Administration.md

   exported.
 Add user preference to export invoices when "Invoice" button is pressed?
 - Put the name of the approver on the job costing.
 - Test Accpac credit status feature in light of the changes made to AccPacCustomer.
+- Impl new service contract and agreement using Jasper Reports.

 ## Purchasing Module
 - Adding/Editing supplier in the PR dialog does not seem to work.
 Fix.